A 'cozy night,' roasting chicken and a royal proposal

 "Then we were really by ourselves, which was crucial to me, to make sure that we had a chance to get to know each other," he said.

-Added Markle: "We were able to really have so much time just to connect, and we never went longer than two weeks without seeing each other even though we were obviously doing a long distance relationship.
+Added Markle: "We were able to really have so much time just to connect, and we never went longer than two weeks without seeing each other, even though we were obviously doing a long-distance relationship.
 We made it work."

+Markle, 36, said she's glad she didn't know much about the royals before meeting Harry, 33, as she's been able to learn about them from him rather than from tabloids.

+The family has been "so welcoming," helping Markle to acclimate not only to life at Kensington Palace but to the royal family itself, she said.
+Certain four-legged members of the family have been particularly hospitable, the prince said.

+"They're just laying on my feet during tea," Markle said, laughing with the prince.

+Markle has two rescue pups of her own, one of which has joined her and the prince in the United Kingdom, she said.

-Diana 'a part of this with us'
+Diana's 'a part of this with us'

-That time in Botswana is represented on Markle's finger, as the primary stone on her engagement ring was sourced from the African nation.
+The couple's time in Botswana is represented on Markle's finger, as the primary stone on her engagement ring was sourced from the African nation.
 The smaller diamonds on the side of the ring came from his mother's jewelry collection.

-He wanted to include those on the ring, which he designed himself, "to make sure she's with us on this crazy journey together."
+Harry wanted to include those on the ring, which he designed himself with a yellow gold band, "to make sure she's with us on this crazy journey together."

-Markle said she's glad she didn't know much about the royals before meeting Harry, as she's been able to learn about them from Harry himself rather than the tabloids.

 "I think everything about Harry's thoughtfulness and the inclusion of that and obviously not being able to meet his mom it's so important to me to know that she's a part of this with us," she said.